 Koi like their food.
 As a result, they produce a great amount of waste.
 This kind of nitrogenous deposit can be harmful to your fish and a burden on the filtration equipment; which is another reason not to keep them in an aquarium.
 When koi have a sufficient amount of water, the large volume dilutes waste before it can become toxic.
 This also allows the filtration system time to work and not get overwhelmed.

 On a related topic, koi won't thrive on a diet of supermarket fish flakes.
 They love variety, for example, a mix of high-quality commercial food, supplements and homemade meals.
 A high-quality commercial diet is fine but one must also be aware that koi have different dietary needs during winter and summer, and also during the different stages of their lives (babies need a good amount of protein).
 Koi food needn't be a headache.
 However, it's a good idea to familiarize oneself with what they should be eating.
 Always remember, the cheaper a commercial brand, the more likely it's substandard food.

-Unfortunately, koi won't survive long when left in water without a heating system.
-Especially, when winter gets frosty with the outdoors pool.
+Unfortunately, koi won't survive long if left in water without a heating system.
+This is something to be aware of if they're in an outdoor pond and winter is approaching.
 Be prepared for a little extra on the electric bill, though there are cost-saving power options out there.
 Shop around before installing anything that uses electricity.
-Apart from a heater and filtration system, here are some more things you'll need.

 - Drainage at the bottom of the pond

 - A good dechlorinator

 These are just the basics.
 You're looking at a lot more, such as building material if you create the pond from scratch and supplies should you want to compile a first-aid and medical collection (a good idea).